Subsystem drivers using GPIO¶

 Apart from this there are special GPIO drivers in subsystems like MMC/SD to read card detect and write protect GPIO lines, and in the TTY serial subsystem to emulate MCTRL (modem control) signals CTS/RTS by using two GPIO lines.
 The MTD NOR flash has add-ons for extra GPIO lines too, though the address bus is usually connected directly to the flash.

-Use those instead of talking directly to the GPIOs using sysfs; they integrate with kernel frameworks better than your userspace code could.
+Use those instead of talking directly to the GPIOs from userspace; they integrate with kernel frameworks better than your userspace code could.
 Needless to say, just using the appropriate kernel drivers will simplify and speed up your embedded hacking in particular by providing ready-made components.